EdJoPaTo/website-stalker-example/systems/starlabs/de/products-byte.md

 Setup in Minutes (not hours), with Linux pre-installed, it’s designed to work flawlessly out-the-box.

-Uncompromising on our open-source principles, this machine runs coreboot firmware, an open-source alternative to traditional BIOS that offers advanced security features such as BIOS Lock, Secure Boot, and Measured Boot.
+Uncompromising on our open-source principles, this machine runs coreboot firmware, an open-source alternative to traditional BIOS with advanced security features such as BIOS Lock, Secure Boot, and Measured Boot.

 Processor

- Intel® N200.
-Turbo
+ Intel® Core™ 3

-Intel® N200.
-Turbo  1.00GHz quad-core Boost up to 3.70GHz
+Intel® Core™ 3  1.00GHz 8-core N355.
+Turbo Boost up to 3.90GHz

  Processor

- Your Byte will come with a 1.00GHz quad-core Intel® N200.
-Turbo Boost up to 3.70GHz by default.
+ Your Byte will come with a 1.00GHz 8-core Intel® Core™ 3 N355.
+Turbo Boost up to 3.90GHz by default.

  The processor is on-board, so you will not be able to upgrade it at a later date.